willmcpherson2/notcord/README.md

 Rocket printed to your terminal.
 It will probably be something like localhost:8000

+## Testing-Backend

+To run backend testing the test must be run consectively, running them in parrelell will result in errors

+     cargo test -- --test-threads=1

+To run a individual test.

+    cargo test [test_name]

 ## Database

 The server creates a database file called `database.db`, or uses the existing